-Lisa Baldissera is an independent curator, writer, and PhD candidate at Goldsmiths College, University of London and senior curator at Contemporary Calgary.
-In 2014 she curated the exhibition Convoluted Beauty: In the Company of Emily Carr, which considers Carr’s years in England to explore ideas of artistic identity, creative work in the public sphere, and failure, and The Tremendous Elusive: Emily Carr and the Canadian Imaginary, for the Canadian High Commission in London, UK.
+Lisa Baldissera is a PhD candidate at Goldsmiths, University of London and senior curator at Contemporary Calgary.
+In 2014 she curated the exhibition Convoluted Beauty: In the Company of Emily Carr, which considered Carr’s years in England to explore ideas of artistic identity, creative work in the public sphere, and failure, and The Tremendous Elusive: Emily Carr and the Canadian Imaginary, for the Canadian High Commission in London, UK.

-Baldissera was Chief Curator at the Mendel Art Gallery in Saskatoon from 2012 to 2014.
-She is a Professional Affiliate of the University of Saskatchewan Department of Art and Art History.
-She holds an MFA in Creative Writing from the University of British Columbia and an MFA in Art from the University of Saskatchewan.
-She was Curator of Contemporary Art at the Art Gallery of Greater Victoria from 1999 to 2009, where she produced more than fifty exhibitions of local, Canadian, and international artists.
-She has served on contemporary art juries across Canada, including for the Saskatchewan Arts Board, the RBC Canadian Painting Competition, the Hnatyshyn Foundation Visual Arts Awards, the Sobey Art Award, and the British Columbia Arts Council.
+Baldissera was previously chief curator at the Mendel Art Gallery in Saskatoon (2012–14).
+She holds an MFA in creative writing from the University of British Columbia and an MFA in art from the University of Saskatchewan.
+She was curator of contemporary art at the Art Gallery of Greater Victoria (1999–2009), where she produced more than fifty exhibitions of local, Canadian, and international artists.
+She has served on contemporary-art juries across Canada, including for the Saskatchewan Arts Board, the RBC Canadian Painting Competition, The Hnatyshyn Foundation, the Sobey Art Award, and the British Columbia Arts Council.